-Table 13-1 DLI system permissions
+Table 15-1 DLI system permissions

-Role/Policy Name Description Category Dependency DLI FullAccess Full permissions for DLI.
-System- defined policy This role depends on other roles in the same project.
-Creating a datasource connection: VPC ReadOnlyAccess Creating yearly/ monthly resources: BSS Administrator Creating a tag: TMS FullAccess and EPS EPS FullAccess Using OBS for storage: OBS OperateAccess Creating an agency: Security Administrator
+DLI. defined policy This role depends on other roles in the same project.
+Creating a datasource connection: VPC ReadOnlyAccess Creating yearly/monthly resources: BSS Administrator Creating a tag: TMS FullAccess and EPS EPS FullAccess Using OBS for storage: OBS OperateAccess Creating an agency: Security Administrator

 Role/Policy Name Description Category Dependency DLI ReadOnlyAcce ss Read-only permissions for DLI.
 With read-only permissions, you can use DLI resources and perform operations that do not require fine-grained permissions.
 For example, create global variables, create packages and package groups, submit jobs to the default queue, create tables in the default database, create datasource connections, and delete datasource connections.
 System- defined policy None Tenant Administrator Job execution permissions for DLI resources.
 After a database or a queue is created, the user can use the ACL to assign rights to other users.
-Scope: project-level service System- defined role None DLI Service Administrator Job execution permissions for DLI resources.
+Scope: project-level service System- defined role None DLI Service Administrator DLI administrator.
+Job execution permissions for DLI resources.
 After a database or a queue is created, the user can use the ACL to assign rights to other users.
 Scope: project-level service System- defined role None